liang121900/gotcha-detection-rest/README.md

 ## Summary

-A serverless rest api demo that mostly use fastify on lambda, it provides an endpoint to receive images and return a requestId, then it will send the image to S3, send a messge to sqs queue, and store related status to DynamoDB.
+A serverless rest api demo that mostly use [fastify](https://www.fastify.io/) and [aws-lambda-fastify](https://github.com/fastify/aws-lambda-fastify) on lambda, it provides an endpoint to receive images and return a requestId, then it will send the image to S3, send a messge to sqs queue, and store related status to DynamoDB.
 The message and image will be picked up and pcossed by [Gotcha-Ai-Worker](https://github.com/liang121900/gotcha-ai-worker) which willupload an output image with object detected on S3, and update the status to PROCESSED on dynamoDB.
 The user can use another endpoint to get the process status by the requestId and get the result image once the status becomes PROCESSED.

 ## General Flow Diagram
 <img src="./doc/gotcha-architecture.png"